seanzhang98/ASRock-Z390-Phantom-ITX-OpenCore-Hackintosh-BigSur/README_en.md

 ### ⚠️Warning C⚠️：This EFI does not contain any platform information (SN, UUID etc.).
 You can generate these information by using OpenCore Configurator.
 #### **📖 [OpenCore Configurator official site](https://mackie100projects.altervista.org)**

-### ⚠️Warning D⚠️：This project contains two EFI (iMac19,1 for configuration with iGPU and Mac Pro7,1 for configuration without iGPU) .
 </br>

 ## <span id="config">2.
 Component List</span></span></span></span></span>